marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/README.md

 Before proceeding with the lab exercises you need to set up the lab environment and prepare the lab dataset.

 ### Preparing the lab environment
-Follow the instructions in [/environment-setup] to set up the environment.
+Follow the instructions in the [environment setup](/environment-setup) folder to set up the environment.

+After the environment is ready, connect to your instance of **AI Platform Notebooks** and open a new JupyterLab terminal.

 ### Preparing the lab dataset
 The pipeline developed in the labs sources the dataset from BigQuery.
 Before proceeding with the lab upload the dataset to BigQuery in your project: